un33k/django-freshly/README.md

     # Add `freshly.middleware.assets.AssetVersioningMiddleware` to your `MIDDLEWARE_CLASSES`.
     # Note: ensure the middleware is the last item in your `MIDDLEWARE_CLASSES`.

-    # If you want to limit your asset extension, then overwrite it in your settings file as follow:
+    # Optional: overwrite the extensions list as per your requirements.
     FRESHLY_ASSETS_EXTENTIONS = [
         'jpg', 'jpeg', 'gif', 'css', 'png', 'js', 'ico', 'txt' ]

-    # Initialize your asset version by adding `FRESHLY_ASSETS_VERSION` to your setting file as follow:
+    # Add `FRESHLY_ASSETS_VERSION` to your setting file.

     FRESHLY_ASSETS_VERSION = '001'